kinderp/docker101/README.md

   ```

   * `-t`set name and tag of your image, but remember you can always re-tag later with **docker tag**
-  * `-f` we didn't use this option but it specifies Dockerfile to use. if omitted docker will expect a `Dockergile` with capital D
+  * `-f` we didn't use this option but it specifies the filename of Dockerfile to use. if omitted docker will expect a filename named as: `Dockergile` with capital D
   * `.` dot at the end is the **BUILD CONTEXT** and simplyfing it is the location that contains files to be sent to docker deamon.
-In other words all inside current dir `.` will be sent to docker deamon during building process and they will be present inside the final image.
-You can use `.dockerignore` to avoid some dir or specific files in the same way you use `.gitignore`
+In other words everything inside current dir `.` will be sent to docker deamon during building process and they will be present inside the final image.
+You can use `.dockerignore` to avoid including some dir or specific files in the same way you use `.gitignore`

-  If building process went well, you should see `my-server` image running:
+  If building process went well, you should see `my-server` image:

   ```
   vagrant@docker101:/vagrant/examples$ docker image ls